austBrink/SimpleCalc1.0/README.md

 Thanks for stopping by!

-This was my first official mini project to make a GUI equiped program in JAVA using JAVAFX.
+This was my first official mini project to make a GUI equipped program in JAVA using JAVAFX.
 There are a number of future objectives for this project.
 However, let this serve as a very basic experiment with implementing JAVAFX GUI.